mmertama/FigmaQML/README.md

 [QMQTTI] (https://github.com/mmertama/qmqttiapp) is an example application UI composed using Figma.
 It is a Messaging application on top of MQTT protocol.
 The UI is ugly, but its purpose is how easy it is update when FigmaQML is used to decouple visuals from functionality.

+## FAQ

+* Q: How FigmaQML compares to Qt Figma Bridge?
+   * A: I see them as quite different thing:
+      * Qt for Figma Bridge is a importer for Qt Design Studio that works with component visuals.
+Those components are then used to compose an application UI in Qt Creator in very traditional way.
+FigmaQML does not use Qt Design studio - it generates a FigmaQmlUi that is used in the application QML like any other QtQuick item and therefore IS the application UI visuals.
+      * You can even use them together: use Qt Design Studio to create beatiful components.
+Then for FigmaQML set a UI element as placeholder (see `asLoader`), and then use FigmaQmlSingleton.setSource dynamically load that beautiful component to replace a placeholder.
+      * FigmaQML supports both Qt Desktop and Qt for MCU.

 ## Other Info